 Undergraduate majors in the school enjoy the advantages of small art classes augmented by the benefits of a large university with its wealth of activities and course selections.
 The school takes seriously its role of guiding students toward individual creative and educational fulfillment.

-Career Opportunities in Art – Studio Art (B.A.)
+Career Opportunities in Art – Studio Art (B.F.A)

 As in any fine arts field, students pursue a visual arts degree because of a strong philosophical commitment to a life of productive creativity.
+Many students graduating with a BFA go on to graduate study.
 The skills and training in arts courses, however, can be applied to specific fields of commercial endeavor.
 Ceramicists often apply their art to the creation of utilitarian vessels.
-Drawing and Painting majors may practice in such fields as advertising, animation, fashion, cartoon art, medical illustration, courtroom sketching, or as a professional artist.
-The technology training in media courses allows students to learn skills and techniques such as digital editing, digital imaging, film production and sound realization that may lead to positions in professional production studios and other related businesses.
+Drawing, printmaking and painting majors may practice in such fields as advertising, animation, fashion, graphic novels, illustration, or as a professional artist.
+Other career paths include fine arts printing or operating a letterpress shop.
+The technology training in 4D Arts courses allows students to learn skills and techniques such as narrative, digital editing, digital imaging, film production and sound articulation that may lead to positions in professional production studios and other related businesses.
 Photography may lead to other opportunities.
 More than half of the photographers whose income derives from photography are self-employed.
 They specialize in commercial, portrait photography or photojournalism.
-Because of the social nature of the printshop, many printmaking graduates gain their teaching certification to be art instructors.
-Some students combine printmaking skills to pursue a career as a freelance illustrator.
-Other career paths include fine arts printing or operating a letterpress shop.
+Many graduates gain their teaching certification to be art instructors.
 Those trained in sculpture have found employment as furniture designers, architectural model builder, product designer, theater set designer, jewelry designer and product designer.

-Salary Trends in Art – Studio Art (B.A.)
+Salary Trends in Art – Studio Art (B.F.A)

-Students who gain teaching certification in studio art are paid an average of $35,000 a year at the entry level.
-If one is employed in the media industry, entry level salaries may range from $30,000 to $40,000, depending on the skill level of the employee.
+Students who gain teaching certification following a B.F.A. in studio art are paid an average of $35,000 at the entry level.
+If one is employed in the media industry, entry-level salaries may range from $30,000 to $40,000, depending on the skill level of the employee.
 Those who pursue M.F.A degrees and become professors have starting salaries ranging from $40,000 to $50,000.
 Salaries for free-lance artists vary widely depending upon their work and the art market.